PSGB advocates the highest possible ethical standards in all work undertaken by its members and the primatological community more widely.

 - PSGB will not accept support from organisations that impede access to basic human necessities, e.g. safe drinking water or vital medicines.

 - PSGB will not accept support from any business whose core activity contributes to activities that risk damaging the environment or compromising human health.

 PSGB promotes field primatology conducted under the IPS Code of Best Practices in Field Primatology, established in 2014.

-PSGB follows the guidelines from the International Union for Conservation of Nature (IUCN) to ensure we use responsible images of primates.
-Click here for details.
+PSGB follows the guidelines from the International Union for Conservation of Nature (IUCN) Primate Specialist Group Section for Human-Primate Interactions to ensure we use responsible images of primates.
+Click here to view the guidelines.

 Marmoset photo from iStock.com/konmesa